seeubh5798/Food-order-clone-React/README.md

 2 types of export-import
-1- default export-import  e.g export default <name of variable>  import <variable> from path 2- named export-import  e.g export const <variable>    import { <variable>} from path - used when we have more than one variable/const to be imported
+1- default export-import  e.g export default <name of variable>  import <variable> from path 2- named export-import  e.g export const <variable>    import { <variable> } from path - used when we have more than one variable/const to be imported

+#   REACT HOOKS:
+normal JS functions writeen by meta devs inside the React which we import using npm react.